Neurone4444/Neurone4444-argus-phishradar/README.md

 The engine combines visual analysis, DOM intelligence, and infrastructure correlation to help security analysts investigate phishing pages and uncover broader phishing campaigns.

+ARGUS is designed for investigative workflows where a single suspicious page can lead to the discovery of a larger phishing infrastructure.

 <img width="940" height="620" alt="sdsaadsasdasdasad" src="https://github.com/user-attachments/assets/95870195-d063-443e-b64a-840b84d108e4" />